Blues

 As well as learning about the different traditions and styles of the blues genre, you will have the opportunity to identify and strengthen your own personal form of expression.

 You will also create a project assignment using relevant issues to reflect on the historical and societal role of the blues in popular and contemporary culture.
-The assignment can either be prepared as a solo or group work and can be submitted as either a musical performance or in the form of a written paper.
+The assignment can either be prepared as a solo or group work and can be submitted either as a musical performance or in the form of a written paper.

 Bluegrass